-Liability for Future Policy Benefits - Traditional Business
+Liability for Future Policy Benefits

 The Company reviews actual and anticipated experience compared to the assumptions used to establish policy benefits on a quarterly basis and will update those assumptions if evidence suggests that they should be revised.
-During the six months ended June 30, 2023, and 2022, there were no material changes to the Traditional business assumptions.
-The Company expects to complete its annual review and any necessary updates of cash flow assumptions used to calculate the liability for future policy benefits during the third quarter of each year.
+It is the Company's policy to complete its annual assumption review during the third quarter of each year.
 Updates may occur in other quarters if information becomes available during the quarter that indicates an assumption update is necessary.